Axmedis: Aims

 These objectives are being pursued by integrating research results, algorithms and tools.

-AXMEDIS is a powerful cross media format, in which any kind of content can be hosted for its direct access.
-It has been derived extending MPEG-21 format with a powerful binary file format based on ISOMEDIA, and several metadata, descriptors and tools.

 Objects and their file format

 An Axmedis object is an MPEG-21 multimedia object which can virtually contain any kind of multimedia resource, metadata and rights-related information supporting the MPEG-21 "Rights Expression Language" (REL).

 AXMEDIS content format supports from simple files to complex collections of multimedia for a large range of applications, from business to business to personal and/or global scale production, protection and distribution, with and without DRM.
 AXMEDIS format and solution can be used: